Arrive November 22nd – 27th at Stiwdio 3, Cardigan

 •300m Gutermann sewing thread to match your oilskin fabric.

-Please do not purchase any of your materials until we have confirmed the course has sufficient participants to run.
-Since designing our sample coat Merchant and Mills have added to their range of oilskin fabrics.
+Since designing our sample coat, Merchant and Mills have added to their range of oilskin fabrics.
 Please only purchase the PLAIN version of the DRY oilskin.
 If you are unsure, please email us with your choice before purchasing.

 Arrive Friday (any time from midday)